t-900-a/fider-monero-bot/policy/scope.md

 ### Out-of-Scope
   * Funding for personal endeavors
+  * Funding for multi-year efforts that require a group of individuals
   * Funding for proprietary software
   * Funding for work that has already been completed
   * Requesting additional funding for an existing CCS that has not been completed